Mailing Address:Tennessee Tech University

 Full In-State Classification

-If you have been given a status of “Classification in Progress” or “Out-of-State” and wish to apply for full in-state residency, you may do so via the Residency Form.
+If you have been given a status of “Classification in Progress” or “Out-of-State” and wish to apply for full in-state residency, you may do so by requesting a Residency Form from the Office of Admissions, 931-372-3888 or firstname.lastname@example.org.
 Photocopies of documents supporting your case should be supplied with your application including, but not limited to: deed of trust of primary domicile, long-term lease of primary domicile, evidence of longevity in the state, evidence of full-time employment in Tennessee or transfer to Tennessee, military discharge papers, driver’s license, etc.

 For a PDF of Frequently Asked Questions on the In-State Residency application process, click here.